Travel Safety and Overseas Work

 Where travel and limited practical activity only is involved and the risks are judged to be low and comparable to those encountered during typical travel within the UK, a detailed written risk assessment is unlikely to be necessary for every individual journey.
 Provided that no additional risk factors are present, travel within most of the EU, USA, Canada, Australia and New Zealand and similar countries is likely to fall within this category.
-In such cases (apart from complixities arising from current Covid related matters that may demand a full risk assessment) the risk could be managed through a generic travel risk assessment and by following normal basic travel precautions.
+In such cases (apart from complixities arising from current Covid related matters that may demand a full risk assessment) the risk could often be managed through a generic travel risk assessment and by following normal basic travel precautions.
 However, an initial appraisal of every trip will be needed to ensure that it falls within this category and that no additional dangers are likely to be present.
 Circumstances such as civil unrest, terrorist activity or travel disruption can (temporarily) alter the risk within a normally safe country.
 This may affect travel plans, particularly for large-group travel.
 The form below provides a basis for such a generic risk assessment that may be suitable for much of the lower risk travel carried out across the University.

 Where travel is to more hazardous areas, or where special factors increase the risk in normal safe areas, a more detailed written risk assessment of the activity as a whole will normally be needed.
 The decision on what level of formal assessment is required for any particular circumstances is a matter of judgement and individual management units should consider the level of risk inherent in the type of overseas work their staff and students undertake and to what extent formal risk assessment procedures are required.
-The form below also allows for a supplementary risk assessment of additional risks beyond the generic risks.
-Travel circumstances vary a great deal and additional documents can be used to record the risk assessment process, either in place of the example form or as supplements.
+The form below also allows for an assessment of additional risks beyond the generic risks.
+Travel circumstances vary a great deal and additional documents can also be used to record the risk assessment process as supplements to the form.

 The concept of the form is that basic travel details in Part A should first be completed and then the generic risk assessment at Appendix 1 reviewed to ensure that it adequately covers the risks involved.
-If it does, no further assessment is needed, although School/ Service/ College/ Unversity travel permissions may be required.
+If it does, no further risk assessment is needed, although School/ Service/ College/ Unversity travel permissions may be required.
 However, if additional risks are identified beyond the general low level risks set out within the Appendix, these should be specifically risk assessed within Part B of the form.Supplemetary documents can be appended if the risks are complex and require these to provide a properly comprehensive risk assessent.
 It may assist to remember throughout that risk assessment is, in essence, a planning process where foreseeable risks are identified and the measures planned to combat these are recorded.

 Practical work overseas

 The form above can be used for simple and lower risk fieldwork.
-However, where significant risks are associated with practical work that is carried out while overseas exist, this work should normally be assessed using the School's usual fieldwork risk assessment procedures and forms, just as would be done for work within the UK.
-Detailed guidance on this is available from the Universities Health and Safety Association (USHA) publication USHA Guidance on Health and Safety in Fieldwork.
+However, where significant risks are associated with practical work that is carried out while overseas exist, this work should normally be assessed using your unit's usual fieldwork risk assessment procedures and forms, just as would be done for work within the UK.
+Detailed guidance on this is available from the Universities Health and Safety Association (USHA) publication HE Sector Guidance on Health and Safety in Fieldwork (2018)) (PDF document)